Émile Mpenza

-Émile Mpenza (born 4 July 1978) is a Belgian former footballer who played as a striker.
+Eka Basunga Lokonda "Émile" Mpenza (born 4 July 1978) is a Belgian former footballer who played as a striker.
 He has been capped at international level by Belgium.
 His older brother, Mbo, also represented Belgium.

 Club career

 Belgium, Germany and Qatar

 Mpenza started his career at K.V.
 Kortrijk, and then moved to R.E.
 Mouscron and Standard Liège in quick succession, with older brother Mbo playing alongside in all three clubs.
 In 2000, he moved to Bundesliga side FC Schalke 04, in an exchange with Michaël Goossens.
 At Schalke he was very successful together with his compatriot Marc Wilmots and other striker Ebbe Sand but they failed to win the German title on the last day of competition.
 Mpenza returned to Standard three years later.
 In 2004–05 he returned to Germany, signing for Hamburger SV.
 However, in January 2006 he made a surprise move to Qatari team Al Rayyan.